NeuroDesk/neurodesk.github.io/content/en/developers/documentation/creating-website-content.md

 ----------------
 ### Images

-To add screenshots to your tutorial, create a subfolder in /static with the same file structure as in your tutorial markdown file.
+To add screenshots and images to your content, create a subfolder in [`/static`](https://github.com/neurodesk/neurodesk.github.io/tree/main/static) with the same file structure as in your content markdown file.
 Add your screenshot to this folder, keeping in mind that you may want to adjust your screenshot to a reasonable size before uploading.
 You can then embed these images in your tutorial using the following convention:

 For a `filename.png` in a `/content/en/tutorials-examples/subject/tutorial1/markdownfile.md` use
 ```